Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 Lastly, the quality of OpenVLA varied by task.
 In the ``\textit{Pick up}'' task, most successful executions were labeled as high-quality.
 Conversely, for the ``\textit{Move near}'' task, most were of low-quality.
 The success rates for OpenVLA in the last two tasks were too low to draw any reliable conclusions.

-\begin{FindingBox} Success rate alone is not a suitable metric for assessing the quality of VLA models.
-There can be significant differences in the quality of the assessed VLA models, even if their overall success rates are similar.
-SpatialVLA was found to be the model with the highest overall quality of task execution. \end{FindingBox}
+\begin{FindingBox} Success rate alone is not a sufficient metric for testing VLA-enabled robots.
+Similar success rates can still exhibit large differences in the task quality, exposing the weaknesses of binary success-based testing approaches.
+SpatialVLA was found to be the VLA with the highest overall quality of task execution. \end{FindingBox}